proxmox/proxmox-backup/docs/traffic-control.rst

 tool.

 .. note:: Sync jobs on the server are not affected by its rate-in limits.
-If you want to limit the incomming traffic that a pull-based sync job generates, you need to setup a job-specific rate-in limit.
+If you want to limit the incoming traffic that a pull-based sync job generates, you need to setup a job-specific rate-in limit.
 See :ref:`syncjobs`.